 Cooking can be fun and a relaxing occupation.
 It is also creative and the good housewife from one country can experiment with local produce and discover new jams and pickles can be put up by old methods used at home; she can also try the often strange vegetables, grains and fruits found in the new country and instead of shunning them welcome them to her table, either cooking them as she did a similar vegetable or learning how they are cooked by the natives.
 For instance in African and Asian markets there are many greens—including sometimes leaves of trees and vines—unknown to most of us but which can provide the food values needed for health; learn to use them.
 Motoring across Africa we tried to always eat fresh food; if a hard green squash or some okra or tomatoes or carrots or spinach was all we could find, we cooked and ate that; whatever else one eats, one should make a point of trying to get a fresh vegetable.
 Green beans are very good for the health so this was the only canned vegetable I carried; canned apple sauce was the best fruit value; when we had nothing else we could fall back on these; the beans, drained and served with French dressing, made a tasty salad.

 Here are a few fundamental cooking rules to preserve food values, save time and promote better health: Never soak vegetables and fruits in water, even though it appear to freshen them, as it leaches out the vitamins; wash and rinse them and cook at once or dry them well and store them.
 The fresher things are, the more vitamins they contain; this is true of all fruits and vegetables with the exception of things like bananas, melons, citrus, squash, potatoes, beets, onions, etc., which can be kept much longer.
-The best cooking methods to preserve the vitamin value of food are to steam—where the food is placed over, not in, boiling water—or quick-fry; the Chinese people are masters of this system of cooking, which is one reason why their food is so healthful and delicious; things boiled in water or stewed a long time lose their vitamins which is why the quick method of cooking is preferable and to eat raw vegetables and fruit most valuable for one’s health.
+The best cooking methods to preserve the vitamin value of food are to steam—where the food is placed over, not in, boiling water—or quick-fry; the Chinese people are masters of this system of cooking, which is one reason why their food is so healthful and delicious; things boiled in water or stewed a long time lose their vitamins which is why the quick method of cooking is preferable and to eat raw vegetables and fruit most valuable for ones health.

 Meat and fish should be cooked right through, with no pink left; grains and other starches should also be thoroughly cooked as otherwise they are indigestible.